TheRoks/therokscom/blog/content/posts/2018/12/list-all-the-rich-text-fields-with-inline-styling-in-sitecore-with-powershell-extensions/index.md

 updated: 2018-12-12
 ---

-In our project we agreed that content editors do not use inline styling in Rich Text Fields.
+In our project, we agreed that content editors do not use inline styling in Rich Text Fields.
 We did not make it impossible in the Rich Text Editor of Sitecore to use it.
-This can be done, but for several reasons we didn't do this (yet).
+This can be done, but for several reasons, we didn't do this (yet).

 To determine where inline styling is used.
-I made a Sitecore Powershell Extenions script to detect where inline styling is used.
+I made a Sitecore Powershell Extensions script to detect where inline styling is used.
 To do this, the script searches for every item in the content tree with a Rich Text Field.
 For every Rich Text Field, the value is check for the text "style=".
 If it contains this text, it has inline styling, which in most cases is not what we want.

 The script generates a report of these fields in a grid.
 This is done with the command Show-ListView Which is a nice feature of Sitecore Powershell Extensions.
-In this grid you can easily navigate to the item or even make an export to a CSV or Excel file.
+In this grid, you can easily navigate to the item or even make an export to a CSV or Excel file.

 ```powershell
 <#